avlian-90/ithink-task/README.md

 - Fetches random quotes from a public quote API.
 - Allows users to select quote categories or topics (e.g., motivation, love, wisdom) using checkboxes or a dropdown menu.
+- Allows users to submit a custom quote.
+- Allows users to enable daily notification.
+- Allows users to share the quotes to Twitter.
 - Ensures quotes do not repeat until all available quotes in a selected category have been shown.
+- Translates the quotes to the selected language.
 - Visually appealing and responsive design.
 - Smooth animations/transitions for displaying new quotes.